 Wild Rice and Grape Stuffing

 This recipe is best cooked inside poultry, rather than baked separately as a side dish.
-It makes enough stuffing for one eighteen-pound turkey or eight Cornish game hens.

 - Yield: Makes 6 cups

 Source: Martha Stewart Living, November 1999